 Cloudways Pricing: Usually Under $20 Per Month | Learn More About Cloudways

-Flywheel is a strong contender on this list.
+Flywheel is a strong contender on this list for a cheap WordPress hosting solution with great features.
 While they offer hosting services for WooCommerce, managed WordPress hosting is their main gig.
 They focus on agencies and freelancers, letting you white-label sites and hand them off to clients with very little hassle.
 They are one of the more affordable and user-friendly managed WordPress hosts available.

 Key Features of Flywheel